Buy It Now or Later, or Not: Loss Aversion in Advance Purchasing: Consumer Behavior and Optimal Pricing

 When encountering such a consumer, the seller's optimal pricing extracts the full consumer surplus.

 \begin{proposition} If the consumer $\lambda^M=\lambda^V=0$, the seller's maximum profit equals $\mathbb{E}[\omega]$. \end{proposition}

 For example, when the seller sets $(p_1, p_2)=(\mathbb{E}[\omega],H)$, the consumer is willing to pre-purchase, allowing the seller to fully obtain the consumer surplus and achieve maximum profit.
-Importantly, under these circumstances, providing an advance-purchase option does not result in additional profit for the seller.
 Furthermore, even a modest aversion to risk lowers the consumer's willingness to pre-purchase, thus reducing the cutoff advance price.
 This will be discussed in Section \ref{sec:RA}.